mattjegan/swarmia-mcp/README.md

 - Check the [Swarmia Export API documentation](https://help.swarmia.com/getting-started/integrations/data-export/export-api)
 - Review the Swarmia API token settings in your dashboard
 - Contact Swarmia support for API-related issues

-## License

-This project is provided as-is for educational and integration purposes.
-Please refer to Swarmia's terms of service for API usage guidelines.